yuzie007/mpltern/docsrc/supported_matplotlib.rst

 - mpltern 0.3.0: Matplotlib 3.1.1+

-The tick-label rotation in mpltern rely on the rotation of the ``Text`` object in Matplotlib.
+The tick-label rotation in mpltern relies on the rotation of the ``Text`` object in Matplotlib.
 In Matplotlib 3.0 or lower, however, there was a bug for the ``Text`` rotation in case ``va=='center_baseline'`` and ``rotation_mode=='anchor'`` (https://github.com/matplotlib/matplotlib/issues/13028).